taragopal/terraform-5.5hrs-Veramalla/Day-7/01-secure-terraform.md

 ## Secret management system

 - Store sensitive data in a secret management system.
 A secret management system is a dedicated system for storing sensitive data, such as passwords, API keys, and SSH keys.
-Terraform can be configured to read secrets from a secret management system, such as HashiCorp Vault or AWS Secrets Manager.
+Terraform can be configured to read secrets from a secret management system, such as HashiCorp Vault, Azure Key Vault or AWS Secrets Manager.

 ## Remote Backend